 Like other social media channels, Instagram is a powerful driver of traffic to your clients’ websites.

-Instagram is more limiting than other social platforms in driving traffic to their site as you can't add clickable links to each post.
-Instead, the platform only allows a link in bio, and brands with over 10k followers can add swipe-up links to their Instagram stories.
+Instagram is more limited than other social platforms in driving traffic off-app.
+You can't add clickable links to each post.
+Instead, the platform only allows a link in the bio, and brands with over 10k followers can add swipe-up links to their Instagram stories.

-Track the number of website visitors from Instagram with the help of Google Analytics, which segments your client’s traffic into default channel groupings—one of which is "social."
+Agencies track the number of website visitors from Instagram with the help of a Google Analytics reporting tool, which segments a client’s traffic into default channel groupings—one of which is "social."

-Navigate to "Acquisition" --> "Channels" and click "Social" in your GA account to see exactly which social channels drive traffic to your site.
+Navigate to "Acquisition" → "Channels" and click "Social" in the GA account to see exactly which social channels drive traffic to the site.

 Accurately measure the ROI of your social media efforts.
 Track "Goals" in Google Analytics to see if your client’s Instagram traffic converts.
 Try AgencyAnalytics free for 14 days!

-Now that you know how much traffic Instagram drives to their site, the next step is determining which specific links and Instagram stories were clicked.
+Now that you’ve figured out how to measure Instagram traffic to a client’s website, the next step is determining which specific links and Instagram stories were clicked.

 UTM URLs can be unwieldy to type out manually, but many simple tools on the internet will generate these URLs for you.
 GA Campaign Builder is a popular (and free!) one.